 If an ICG member feels that these standards are being abused, she/he should appeal to the chair or one of the vice-chairs.
 It is important to emphasize that expressed disagreement is not, by itself, grounds for abusive behavior.
 If such abuse is demonstrated, the chair of the ICG in full consultation and collaboration with the two vice chairs needs to consider the matter and take necessary action, as appropriate to properly handle the case.

-ICG Members should participate faithfully in the ICG’s process (e.g., attending meetings, providing timely input or monitoring discussions and fully collaborating with each other to achieve the established objectives).
+ICG Members should participate faithfully in the ICG’s process (e.g., attending meetings, providing timely input, monitoring discussions and fully collaborating with each other to achieve the established objectives).

-Public comments received as a result of a public comment forum held in relation to the activities of the ICG should be duly considered and carefully analyzed.
+The ICG will make all reasonable efforts to enable stakeholder communities to have appropriate time to consult on issues on which the ICG will make substantive decisions.
+Where appropriate and practicable, public comment periods will also be provided.
+Public comments received as a result of a public consultation held in relation to the activities of the ICG should be duly considered and carefully analyzed.
 In addition, the ICG should provide its rationale for including or not the different comments received and, if appropriate, how these will be addressed in the report of the ICG.

-ICG Decision-Making Venues
+Making, Revisiting and Reconsidering ICG Decisions

 The ICG may make decisions on its public mailing list or during meetings.
-Meetings are to be conducted face-to-face or through conference call.
+Meetings are to be conducted face-to-face or through conference calls.

-ICG decisions may be revisited and reconsidered under the following circumstances.

-Unless it is specified before a meeting that the ICG is intending to finalize a decision during the meeting, the decisions taken at a meeting in which one or more members are absent should provide 7 calendar days for those absentee members to review the decision and provide any input related to it, such input would be considered at the subsequent meeting (physical, by correspondence, or by conference call) and taken into account, if so agreed.
+Unless it is specified before a meeting that the ICG is intending to finalize a decision during the meeting, the decisions taken at a meeting in which one or more members are absent should provide 7 calendar days for those absentee members to review the decision and provide any input related to it; such input would be considered at the subsequent meeting (physical, by correspondence, or by conference call) and taken into account, if so agreed.

 For cases for which it has been previously agreed that a decision is to be made at a given meeting and one or more members are not in a position to attend that meeting, these members may provide their views to the ICG in advance in order that those views be considered at the scheduled meeting for decision making.
 Should the decision made not meet the requirements of those absent, there should be another attempt to find a suitable compromise.
 Absent members should be invited to provide the ICG with a written statement of their concerns for inclusion in the report /conclusions of the ICG.

-For cases where IGC proposes to finalise a decision in a scheduled meeting and some members opposed to the decision reached at such meeting, there should be another attempt(s) to find a suitable compromise.
-Where that fails, Opposed Member(s) should be invited to provide the ICG with a written statement of their concerns for inclusion in the report/conclusions of the ICG
+For cases where ICG proposes to finalize a decision in a scheduled meeting and some members are opposed to the decision reached at such meeting, there should be another attempt(s) to find a suitable compromise.
+Where that fails, member(s) who oppose should be invited to provide the ICG with a written statement of their concerns for inclusion in the report/conclusions of the ICG

 Methodology for Making Decisions